Get Up to 30% Off Sitewide 72-hour delivery available for select pincodes in Delhi NCR, Bangalore & Mumbai

 Inemuri: A Peek Into The Fascinating Japanese Work Nap Ritual

-February 17, 2021 | Written by SleepyCat Team
+February 17, 2025 | Written by SleepyCat Team

 Sounds liberating, right?
 We imagine it is too.

-Why is Inemuri an accepted part of the Japanese?
+Why is Inemuri accepted in Japanese culture?

 But to understand why Inemuri is not only accepted but encouraged, you have to know why the nation frequently tops the list of the most sleep-deprived countries on this planet.